Project Ocean Development

 The park did not confirm the actual type of ride throughout construction.
 However, there were some clues to be found in the planning documents, including the dimensions of the new ride, which will be 11.5m in length x 14.5m in width with a building height of 4.8m and an approximate overall height of 18m for the whole development.
 The site sections also contain some details of the rather complex inner structure of the building, which might suggest the sort of plant machinery that will be housed within.

-Whilst the new ride is a Topspin, we know for certain that the experience will be different to that of Ripsaw, as the new ride will be rotated by 90 degrees and given extra height by the plinth, which will likely offer a more thrilling experience.
-It is also still not clear what type of Topspin this will be, with several options available, including a double-sided floorless model.
-We also do not know if additional effects will be in operation on the ride, such as the water fountains that were an intrinsic part of the Ripsaw experience.
+Whilst the new ride is a Top Spin, we know for certain that the experience will be different to that of Ripsaw.
+Project Ocean will be a double-sided Suspended Top Spin, which sets it apart from the classic model used for Ripsaw.
+The new ride will also be rotated by 90 degrees and given extra height by the plinth, which will likely offer a more thrilling experience.
+It still remains to be see if additional effects will be in operation on the ride, such as the water fountains that were an intrinsic part of the Ripsaw experience.

 For the past few seasons, the site in question has been home to Funk’n’Fly, one of the temporary Retro Squad rides, which left the park at the end of last season.
 The end of the Retro Squad leaves a large gap in the park’s ride line up after several significant ride removals over the past decade, including Ripsaw that stood on the proposed site until 2015.